TodePond/TodePondDotCom/wikiblogarden/tadi-web/fame/facts/readme.md

 </script>
 ```

 This time, we have to send a `password` along too.
 We also send along a copy of what **we think** the current heroes are.
 It lets the server check if you're up-to-date.
-If you're out-of-date, you might be overriding newer data, so it rejects it.
+If you're out-of-date, it rejects you because you might be overriding newer data.